jackd248/typo3-letter-avatar/README.md

   * `PAIRS`: Randomly selected color pairs.
 See available [color pairs](ext_localconf.php#L71).
   * `CUSTOM`: Custom colors defined in the configuration.
 Only available via the custom configuration.
 * **Theme**: Only for color mode "Theme".
 Select the color theme (collection of foreground and background colors) for the avatar generation.
 See available [themes](ext_localconf.php#L107).
+* **Font**: Select the desired font for the letter avatar generation.
+Choose between several various font (types).

 ### Custom

-The [default configuration](ext_localconf.php#L107) can be easily overridden in your own extension.
+The [default configuration](ext_localconf.php#L17) can be easily overridden in your own extension.
 You can use the following code snippet to create a custom configuration:

 ```php
 <?php